nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Intro
-The starting point of the development is from some Ziva bone rigs I used in a movie project.
+The origin of this tool is a few Ziva bone rigs I used in a movie project.
 The techniques in rigging the actual "skeleton" are inspiring.
-So it would be great to automate it for every animal in the world ...
+Isn't it great to automate the rigging the skeletons for every vertebral animal in the world ?

 I know Python but have not used it in making autorig yet.
 Thanks to the great sharing of Nick Hughes in his course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b>, I learn to build custom framework to simplify things and make tools the professional way.